-- Master's degree or equivalent in gender studies, development studies and/or other social science related areas relevant for the assignment. - Minimum of 5 years of professional experience in the field of gender equality, and end of violence against women, - Minimum of 5 years of experience working in provision of specialized or general support services to women victims of gender-based violence, or rehabilitation services to women victims of trafficking; - Previous collaboration experience with public providers of support services for women victims of gender-based violence or women victims of trafficking; - Language proficiency in both written and oral English and Albanian
+- Master's degree or equivalent in gender studies, development studies, law, social work and/or other social science related areas relevant for the assignment. - Minimum of 5 years of professional experience in the field of gender equality, and end of violence against women, - Minimum of 5 years of experience working in provision of specialized or general support services, such as psycho-social counselling, to women victims of gender-based violence, or rehabilitation services to women victims of trafficking; - Language proficiency in both written and oral English and Albanian

-Minimum qualifications of the team key personnel/experts
+Minimum qualifications of the team key personnel/experts:

-- Master's degree or equivalent in gender studies, development studies and/or other social science related areas relevant for the assignment. - Minimum of 3 years of professional experience in the field of gender equality and end of violence against women; - Minimum of 3 years of experience working in provision of specialized or general support services to women victims of gender-based violence, or rehabilitation services to women victims of trafficking; - Previous collaboration experience with public providers of support services for women victims of gender-based violence or women victims of trafficking. - Language proficiency in both written and oral English and Albanian - b.
-Other competencies, which while not required, can be an asset for the performance of services - Human rights-based and gender-responsive approaches that place first priority on promoting, protecting and fulfilling the human rights of women as well as strengthening institutional capacities of service providers at the local level to eliminate all forms of discrimination against women; - Holistic responses that address women and girls 'inter-related rights and needs, including safety, access to health, education and economic security; - Coordination and multi-sectorial partnerships, including among government organizations, nongovernmental organizations, women's and other civil society groups; - Commitment to knowledge sharing, by documenting, evaluating and disseminating results, and working with UN Women staff in the process;
+- Master's degree or equivalent in gender studies, development studies, law, social work and/or other social science related areas relevant for the assignment. - Minimum of 3 years of professional experience in the field of gender equality, and end of violence against women, - Minimum of 3 years of experience working in provision of specialized or general support services, such as psycho-social counselling, to women victims of gender-based violence, or rehabilitation services to women victims of trafficking; - Language proficiency in both written and oral English and Albanian - b.
+Other competencies, which while not required, can be an asset for the performance of services - Human rights-based and gender-responsive approaches that place first priority on promoting, protecting and fulfilling the human rights of women as well as strengthening institutional capacities of service providers at the local level to eliminate all forms of discrimination against women;